mikewest/fallow/data/articles/2006/08/quick-optimization.markdown

 ArticleID:  29
 Published:  1157013660
 Modified:   1157330507
-Title:      Quick Optimization
+Title:      "Quick Optimization"
-Slug:       quick-optimization
+Slug:       "quick-optimization"
-OneLine:    DOM calls are expensive; this article walks through one quick way to optimize them out of your code.
+OneLine:    "DOM calls are expensive; this article walks through one quick way to optimize them out of your code."
 Tags:
     - JavaScript